Principle of muscle building

 Drop the weight down and use something you can handle safely.
 What I mean by this is that if its muscle-maximization you’re after, then, lose the thought that if you lift very heavy weights, you will automatically get bigger muscles.
 True but not true.
 Firstly, accept that you’re not a weight-lifter or power-lifter.
 How strong you are does not build the biggest muscles.

 If you load up the weight and sacrifice good form, you’re unlikely to build muscle but instead increase your risk of injury.
 This could then keep you from the gym which then may get you down and de-motivated.
 You take one step forward, four steps back in your quest to build muscle and transform your physique.

 Its not how much you lift that matters but how you lift.
 Ask yourself the question “how well am I doing this exercise?” each time you perform it.
 Keep it simple.
 Focus on the feel of the exercise and maintain control throughout the execution of the exercise.
 It is highly likely that you are using a weight that is too heavy for you if you lose control and feel while performing a ‘set’ of your exercise and not completing the required number of repetitions at a specific tempo.
 Instead of building muscle, you’re only working your ego.

 Working out in the gym is a great way to transform your physique from the person you see in the mirror now to the person you imagine yourself to be.
 To do so, keep your ego in check, leave your ego at the door and instead be patient and make incremental steps towards your ultimate strength and body re-engineering goals.

 Learn proper technique.
 Practise it religiously.
 Be patient with your progress.
 Become a better master of your instrument ‘your body’, just like a musician would with practise.

 Train well.
 Eat well.
 Rest well.
-Repeat.

 Until next time, best of vitality to you.